 - In a more universal way, zippers were originally invented as a shoe fastener, to replace 20+ tiny buttons as fasteners for non-casual shoes (and thus ineligible by current fashion for laces).
 You'd better believe that zippers are better than tens of buttons when you need to get dressed in a hurry.

 - Many motorbike jackets and pants have a lot of zippers that, when open, provide ventilation.
-It's very useful on a hot day, but can look ridiculous.
+It's very useful on a hot day, but can look ridiculous out of context.

 - These same jackets might include an even higher amount of concealed zippers for the enclosure/fastening for a back protector, elbow/shoulder pads, liner and connecting to a matching pair of trousers.

-I don't know, I think they could still use a few more.
-Waldorf:
+Statler: I don't know, I think they could still use a few more.